-The main criteria for subsequent funding will be the completion certificate issued for successful completion of activities in the 1st level funding In addition, the WUAs/CBOs funded previously, can apply for the second funding if they meet the following:
+The main criteria for subsequent funding will be the completion certificate issued for successful completion of activities in the 1st level funding.
+In addition, the WUAs funded previously, can apply for the second funding if they meet the following:

 - i.
 Must meet the general criteria under 4.4.1above; - ii.
-Must meet the criteria for first level funding as in 4.4.2 above;
+Must meet the criteria for first level funding as in 4.4.2 above; - iii.

-- iii.
 Must provide Activity implementation Plan: Attach to the proposal a detailed implementation plan of proposed CBO/WUA enterprise/activity. - iv.
-Must attach a copy of completion certificate for project under the earlier funding.
+Must have a completion certificate for project under the earlier funding.